sunpy/sunpy/docs/guide/data_types/maps.rst

 data from minimum to maximum is displayed as best as possible for most cases.
 This means that it is never necessary to touch the data such as applying a function such sqrt or log to the data to make your plot look good.
-There are many normalizations available from matplotlib such as `~matplotlib.colors.Lognorm`.
+There are many normalizations available from matplotlib such as `~matplotlib.colors.LogNorm`.
 Other `more exotic normalizations <https://docs.astropy.org/en/stable/visualization/index.html>`_ are also made available from Astropy.
 Just like the colormap the default normalization can be changed through the plot_settings dictionary or directly for the individual